-Greenhouses come in many forms.
-There are kits for freestanding backyard types and some you can add on to your home.
+They come in many forms.
+There are kits for freestanding backyard types and some you can add onto your home.

 Many of them are do-it-yourself and come with instructions.

-Gardening catalogs often have small greenhouse supplies such as vents, windows and watering systems.
+Gardening catalogs often have supplies such as vents, windows and watering systems.

 As your tropical bonsai selections become larger (and larger); you will eventually need more space, more light and lots more maintenance.

 When this happens, “room to grow” takes on a whole new meaning (unless you live in the tropics).